ROBOTIS-GIT/emanual/_includes/en/dxl/y/y_profile_description.md

-A profile is a control method used in motor operation to control rapid changes in speed and acceleration, thereby reducing vibrations, noise, and motor loads through controlled acceleration and deceleration.
+Profiles are control methods used in motor operation to reduce rapid changes in speed and acceleration, thereby reducing vibrations, noise, and motor loads through controlled acceleration and deceleration.
-It is also called Velocity Profile as it controls acceleration and deceleration based on velocity.
+These profiles are often called Velocity Profiles as they directly control acceleration and deceleration based on target velocities.
 The device offers three types of profiles.
-The following are the three available profile types.
-Generally, the profile selection is determined by the combination of [Profile Velocity(244)] and [Profile Acceleration(240)].
-As an exception, the trapezoidal profile is selected by additionally considering the total movement distance (ΔPos, the difference between the target position and the current position).
+Generally, the profile selection is determined by the combined settings of [Profile Velocity(244)] and [Profile Acceleration(240)].
+The trapezoidal profile specifically is additionally considers the total planned movement distance (ΔPos, the difference between the target position and the current position).

 ![](/assets/images/dxl/y//profile_1.PNG)

-When the device's profile is assigned the [Goal Position(532)], it generates a target velocity trajectory based on the current speed (the initial speed of the profile).
+When the device's controller receives an updated [Goal Position(532)], it generates a target velocity trajectory based on the actuator's current movement speed.
-Therefore, even if the target position changes to a new [Goal Position(532)] while the device is in transit, the target speed trajectory is adjusted to ensure smooth speed transition.
+Even if the target position changes to a new [Goal Position(532)] while the device is in transit, the speed trajectory is adjusted to ensure smooth speed transition.
 The function responsible for creating a target velocity trajectory to prevent velocity discontinuity like this is called Velocity Override.
 Here, for simplicity in the formula, the initial speed of the profile is assumed to be '0'.

-The following outlines the profile operation process for the [Goal Position(532)] command when the [Operating Mode(33)] is in position control mode.
+The following outlines the profile generation process for the [Goal Position(532)] command when the [Operating Mode(33)] is position control mode.

 {% capture profile_vel_ex1 %}
-1. The user’s request is registered in the [Goal Position(532)](#goal-position532) through the communication bus.
+1. The user’s request is registered as the new [Goal Position(532)](#goal-position532) through the communication bus.
 2. The acceleration time (t1) is determined by the [Profile Velocity(244)](#profile-acceleration240-profile-velocity244) and [Profile Acceleration(240)](#profile-acceleration240-profile-velocity244).
-3. The shape of the profile is determined by the [Profile Velocity(244)](#profile-acceleration240-profile-velocity244), [Profile Acceleration(240)](#profile-acceleration240-profile-velocity244), and the total movement distance (ΔPos, the difference between the target position and the current position) as follows.
+3. The shape of the profile is determined by the [Profile Velocity(244)](#profile-acceleration240-profile-velocity244), [Profile Acceleration(240)](#profile-acceleration240-profile-velocity244), and the total movement distance (ΔPos, the difference between the target position and the current position) as shown in the following table.
-4. The type of the final selected profile is indicated in the [Moving Status(541)](#moving-status541).
+4. The final selected profile is written to the [Moving Status(541)](#moving-status541) register.
 5. The device moves according to the target trajectory calculated by the profile.
-6. The target velocity trajectory and target position trajectory by the profile are shown in the [Position Trajectory(560)](#position-trajectory560) and [Velocity Trajectory(564)](#velocity-trajectory564).
+6. The target velocity trajectory and target position trajectory of the chosen profile are written to the [Position Trajectory(560)](#position-trajectory560) and [Velocity Trajectory(564)](#velocity-trajectory564) registers.
 {% endcapture %}

 <div class="notice--success">{{ profile_vel_ex1 | markdownify }}</div>